 - SW3P Required

 - TCEQ Small Construction Site Notice (CSN) required

 - A construction activity that is completed in separate stages, separate phases or in combination with other construction activity

 Most states are authorized to implement the Stormwater NPDES permitting program; however, the EPA remains the permitting authority in a few locations.

-The Construction General permit requires that you have developed and implemented a Storm Water Pollution Prevention Plan (SWPPP) for your construction project if 1 acre or more, prior to construction beginning.
-The SWPPP should contain site maps showing the perimeter, buildings, lots, roadways, storm water collection and discharge points, general topography and drainage patterns.
+The Construction General permit requires that you have developed and implemented a Storm Water Pollution Prevention Plan (SW3P) for your construction project if 1 acre or more, prior to construction beginning.
+The SW3P should contain site maps showing the perimeter, buildings, lots, roadways, storm water collection and discharge points, general topography and drainage patterns.
 The maps will also need to show the location of the nearest receiving body of water.
-The SWPPP must list Best Management Practices (BMP’s) that will be used to protect runoff from the project.
-Also the SWPPP must contain an inspection program to ensure BMPs are installed correctly, are performing as intended and are in good repair.
+The SW3P must list Best Management Practices (BMP’s) that will be used to protect runoff from the project.
+Also the SW3P must contain an inspection program to ensure BMPs are installed correctly, are performing as intended and are in good repair.